 100

-From the data in the table it can be seen that almost every pupil (7 people) has gastrointestinal diseases.
-And most of these diseases are acquired.
+From the data in the table it can be seen that almost every one of the pupils (7 people) has gastrointestinal diseases.
+And mostly these diseases are acquired.

 Questionnaire.

 1. What foods do you like to eat?
-A) fruits B) flour products C) chips D) croutons E) other
+A) fruits B) flour products C) chips D) crackers E) other

-2 .What drink do you prefer when buying?
-A) juice B) coca-cola C) sprite D) lemonade E) mineral water E) other drinks
+2 .Which drink do you prefer when purchasing?
+A) juice B) Coca-Cola C) Sprite D) lemonade E) mineral water E) other drinks

-After analyzing this questionnaire, we got the following results: Diagram.
+After analyzing this questionnaire, we obtained the following results: Diagram.

 Question 3